och5351/MLAgents-NUITRACK-REALSENSE/README.md

 Success Connecting NuitrackSDK with ML-Agents.
 (Inheriting Agent Class in FaceManager class in NuitrackSDK).

-Currently training AI and I plan to connect Unity-chan, a 3d model.
+Currently training AI(Using Imitation Learning) and I plan to connect Unity-chan, a 3d model.

 ## Scene Location